MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 * Assign different content to each region.
 * Use alternative methods, such as `SoView2D`, when applicable.

-## Prepare your network
+## Prepare Your Network

-### Displaying three images in one panel
+### Displaying Three Images in One Panel
 Add an `ImageLoad` module to your workspace and select a 3D image like *./MeVisLab/Resources/DemoData/MRI_Head.tif* from the MeVisLab demo data directory.
 Connect an `OrthoReformat3` module and add three `View2D` modules.

 ![Image Display Setup](/images/tutorials/basicmechanics/E6_1.png "Image Display Setup")

-Opening the three `View2D` module panels now shows the data in 3 orthogonal views.
+Opening the three `View2D` module panels now shows the data in three orthogonal views.
 The module `OrthoReformat3` transforms the input image (by rotating and/or flipping) into the three main views commonly used.

 ![3 Views in 3 Viewers](/images/tutorials/basicmechanics/E6_2.png "3 Views in 3 Viewers")